Cornelius Desmond (American politician)

 Cornelius F. Desmond Jr. (October 4, 1893 – October 2, 1974) was an American politician who served in the Massachusetts House of Representatives and as City Manager of Lowell, Massachusetts.

 Early life

-Desmond was born on October 4, 1893 in Pittsfield, Massachusetts.
+Desmond was born on October 4, 1893, in Pittsfield, Massachusetts.
 He attended Lowell public schools and graduated from Lowell High School.
-An standout baseball player, Desmond went on to for a number of play semi-pro baseball teams.
+A standout baseball player, Desmond went on to for a number of play semi-pro baseball teams.

 During World War I, Desmond served in the United States Army.
 After the war, he worked in the circulation department of newspapers in Boston and New York.
 In the 1930s, Desmond worked as a supervisor for the Works Progress Administration.

 Political career

 In 1940, Desmond was elected to the Massachusetts House of Representatives.
 He would go on to serve a total of 11 terms.
 He served on a number of important committees, including a stint as chairman of the House Ways and Means Committee.

 In 1962, Desmond was named City Manager of Lowell and resigned from the House shortly after that.
 He served as city manager for 22 months before he reached the mandatory retirement age of 70 and had to leave office.